ginjo/esphome-dynamic-cron/README.md

   * **time_format**: string, *optional* `("%Y-%m-%d %H:%M:%S")`

-    A C-style strftime format string describing the display of schedule date and time.
+    A C-style `strftime` format string describing the display of schedule date and time.
     The default format string displays date and time as `2025-03-14 21:15:43`.

 #### Preferences, Defaults, and Memory

   During normal operation, changes made to the `crontab`, `disable`, and `remember_next` controls, will be stored in NVS (non volatile storage).
-If `remember_next` is not set to `true`, the next-run time will also be stored.
+If `remember_next` is set to `true`, the next-run time will also be stored.
 All of these settings will be remembered across reboots.

   Settings will *generally* be remembered across firmware updates, but only if ALL of the following are true:
-  * The `id` of the schedule is not changed.
+  * The `id` of the schedule has not changed.
   * The `clear_prefs` configuration option is not set to `true`.

   When defaults are specified in the configuration, they will be used when ANY of the following are true: